Beta-glucan: β-glucan absorption

 Enterocytes facilitate the transportation of β(1,3)-glucans and similar compounds across the intestinal cell wall into the lymph, where they begin to interact with macrophages to activate immune function.
 Radiolabeled studies have verified that both small and large fragments of β-glucans are found in the serum, which indicates that they are absorbed from the intestinal tract.
 M cells within the Peyer's patches physically transport the insoluble whole glucan particles into the gut-associated lymphoid tissue.

-(1,3)-β-D-glucan medical application
+Presence in blood

 An assay to detect the presence of (1,3)-β-D-glucan in blood is marketed as a means of identifying invasive or disseminated fungal infections.
-This test should be interpreted within the broader clinical context, however, as a positive test does not render a diagnosis, and a negative test does not rule out infection.
-False positives may occur because of fungal contaminants in the antibiotics amoxicillin-clavulanate, and piperacillin/tazobactam.
-False positives can also occur with contamination of clinical specimens with the bacteria Streptococcus pneumoniae, Pseudomonas aeruginosa, and Alcaligenes faecalis, which also produce (1→3)β-D-glucan.
 This test can aid in the detection of Aspergillus, Candida, and Pneumocystis jirovecii.
 This test cannot be used to detect Mucor or Rhizopus, the fungi responsible for mucormycosis, as they do not produce (1,3)-beta-D-glucan.

+This test should be interpreted within the broader clinical context, however, as a positive test does not render a diagnosis, and a negative test does not rule out infection.
+False positives may occur because of fungal contaminants in various fungus-derived antibiotics such as the penicillin derivatives amoxicillin-clavulanate and piperacillin/tazobactam.
+False positives can also occur with presence (bacteremia or sample contamination) of the bacteria Streptococcus pneumoniae, Pseudomonas aeruginosa, and Agrobacterium, (Note: Source uses the name Alcaligenes faecalis due to a widespread misidentification of the curdlan-producing Agrobacterium originating in the 1960s.
+True Alcaligenes faecalis is classified in a different class from Agrobacterium.) which also produce (1→3)β-D-glucan.